fdsCG/techio-java-template/markdowns/welcome.md

 [`java-project`](https://github.com/fdsCG/techio-java-template/tree/master/java-project)
 A simple Java + Maven + JUnit project dedicated to run the programming exercise upper.
-A project relies on a Docker image to be run according to the project requirements.
-You can use the [official Docker registry]() or build your own image.
+A project relies on a Docker image.
+You can find images on the [Docker Hub](https://hub.docker.com/explore/) or you can even [build your own]().

 [`techio.yml`](https://github.com/fdsCG/techio-java-template/blob/master/techio.yml)